Thinkalkarikkakom

 Thingalkarikkom is a village in Kollam district in the state of Kerala, India.

+In 1997, Government of Kerala took over possession of 94 acres land in this village which was illegally held by Thangal Kunju Musaliar.
+The Arippa land struggle that started in 2012 was surrounding land rights for Dalits from this parcel of land.

 Demographics

-As of 2001 India census, Thinkalkarikkakom had a population of 19627 with 9415 males and 10212 females.
+As of 2011 India census, Thinkalkarikkakom had a population of 18790 with 8755 males and 10035 females.